 - The best example is Commedia dell'Arte, an Italian theater tradition that uses a group of characters whose characteristics and attributes are so well-known that the entire play is ad-libbed.

 - The Sera Myu has a sequence where Chibi-Moon and Saturn are transported to the Edo Era of Japan.
 The other characters show up as apparently past life versions of themselves.
 Usagi and the Inner senshi (sans mercury) are a group of noble thieves, Setsuna appears as a traditional comedian/announcer complete with a paper fan, Mamoru as a local playboy who is secretly the magistrate, and Ami as a village girl who has a crystal ball similar to the one carryed by the Inner Senshi and is thus destined to be their companion.
-One of villans shows up as an apparently time-displaced Mexican named "This is a pear".
+One of villains shows up as an apparently time-displaced Mexican named "This is a pear".

-- The Beatmania series has background animations that show the same characters in different settings.
+- The beatmania series has background animations that show the same characters in different settings.

 - Each Mecha's Story Mode in Tech Romancer basically features them as if they were the star of their own Mecha Show, with the other fighters as secondary characters.